 The Board of Trustees of Grand View University may appropriate for expenditure or accumulate so much of the Endowment Fund as the University determines is prudent for the uses, benefits, purposes and duration for which the Endowment Fund is established.
 The amount appropriated, the spending policy, is a Board approved percentage applied to the average fair value of the endowment fund assets during the prior three-year period.
 In cases where the fair value of endowment fund assets fall below the original value of the gifts donated to the permanent endowment, the Board has determined that no funds shall be appropriated.
-The Board approved spending percentage was 5.00% and 5.50% of a three-year moving average of endowment assets for fiscal years ended June 30, 2021 and 2020, respectively.
+The Board approved spending percentage was 5.00% of a three-year moving average of endowment assets for both fiscal years ended June 30, 2022 and 2021.